King-Darius/XLM_Rongorongo/README.md

-This is intended to adapt the XLM model by Facebook Research to the specific task of translating at least part of the Rongorongo corpus.
+This is intended to adapt the XLM-R model by Facebook Research to the specific task of translating at least part of the Rongorongo corpus.
+[Read more on how it works and why this is useful here. ](https://ai.meta.com/blog/-xlm-r-state-of-the-art-cross-lingual-understanding-through-self-supervision/)

 # XLM